mahirsowad3/Auction-House-Website/README.md

 1. Click the "Close Account" button on the top right side of the navbar.
 2. Confirm the action in the alert.
-3. If you have active bids, you will see: "Cannot close account with active auctions".
+3. If you have active bids, you will see: "Cannot close account with active auctions" and the account will not be closed.
-4. If successful, you will see: "Account closed successfully!".
+4. If successful, you will see: "Account closed successfully!" and the account will be closed.

 #### View Item